hhat/UNIChro-seq-Analysis/bidirectional_edit_demo/README.md

 # UNIChro-seq Bidirectional Analysis Demo

-This demo-script identifies caQTLs and editing biases using a generalized linear mixed model that combines UMI-counted ATAC-seq reads and DNA-seq ALT/(REF+ALT) ratios, both analyzed with allele-specific probes.
+This demo-script identifies caQTLs and editing biases using a generalized linear mixed model that combines UMI-counted ATAC-seq read counts and DNA-seq ALT/(REF+ALT) ratios, both analyzed with allele-specific probes.

 ## Usage